cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 ### Administrator interface

 #### Overview
-In the _CloudLinux Manager → AccelerateWP_ tab Administrator has the opportunity to provide end-users with suites of features, which on its turn could be activated by end-users.
+In the _CloudLinux Manager → AccelerateWP_ tab an administrator has the opportunity to provide end-users with a suite of features, which on its turn could be activated by end-users.

 ![](/images/AWPAdmin.png)

-By toggling the `Enable AccelerateWP for all users` administrator provides end-users with AccelerateWP feature.
+By toggling the `Enable AccelerateWP for all users` an administrator provides end-users with AccelerateWP feature.
 Once the feature suite is enabled by administrator, end-users will see an AccelerateWP tab in their cPanel interface and be able to activate the optimization feature.

 #### Suites usage statistics